tysker/reactrouter-v6-lesson-3sem/README.md

 Here we can use something call **nested routes**.
    - create a nested route that points to **workshops/workshop** and injects the element component **Workshop**.
    - remember that a nested route is relative to his parent route!
+   - remember to import and place the Outlet tag in the workshops component,
    - now if you enter the url **localhost:yourPort/workshops/workshop**, you should get the image shown below called **Workshop Sessions**.
 2. if you try to enter a not valid url, like **localhost:yourPort/workshops/banan**, nothing happens.
 That is not very user-friendly.
 We would like to create some sort of feedback to the user, so the user is aware of the wrong entered url.